quorten/quorten-blog1/_posts/2020-03-04-spi-shift-regs.md

 assertion line "RTS" to your serial communications to indicate that the master wants to read, and you configure your SPI master to also wait the time of at least one start bit before pumping the data clock.
+Ideally for simplicity, all 8 bits would be transferred during the set-up period, then the SPI clock just shifts outs the bits that were completely transferred into the local shift register.

 It would be nice if I could buy a chip that performs precisely the purpose of the outlined designs, but it looks like I have to design my